What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Empirical evaluation

+\paragraph*{RQ 1.~mob vs. cf} In all setups, cf outperformed mob.
+Especially in Setup~C, mob was unable to overcome the strong confounding effect and therefore did not provide accurate estimates for the (constant) treatment effect.

-The mob$(\hat{W}, \hat{Y})$ approach performed better than the mobcf approach in almost all scenarios except for Setup D. (However, unrelated treatment and control arms rarely occur in reality.)
-These performance differences can only be explained by mob$(\hat{W}, \hat{Y})$'s ability to split according to prognostic effects, even after centering the outcome.
-This finding suggests that including prognostic terms into the splitting scheme of causal forests would also improve the results.
-When honest splitting was used, the performance differences between mobcf and mob$(\hat{W}, \hat{Y})$ diminished (Appendix~\ref{ap:honesty}).
-We leave further investigations to future research.
+\paragraph*{RQ 2.~mob$(\hat{W}, \hat{Y})$ vs. mobcf} The mob$(\hat{W}, \hat{Y})$ approach performed better than the mobcf approach in almost all scenarios except for Setup~D. (However, uncorrelated treatment and control arms rarely occur in reality.
+All methods had a higher MSE than in the other setups.)
+These performance differences suggest that splitting by treatment \textit{and} prognostic effect is beneficial.